jgrey4296/jgdv/jgdv/_abstract/index.rst

 .. contents:: Contents

+This module provides various abstractions for reuse, including:

+1. Protocols
+2. Type Aliases
+3. An import Prelude

 See :ref:`jgdv._abstract` for the classes.

-This module defines a number of protocols for easier extension of certain features.